 You can download this diagram if you think you could use it.

 Using Bernat Baby Blanket Baby Blue, chain 74.
 1 single crochet (sc) in 2nd ch from hook. *Ch 1.
 Skip next ch.
 1 sc in next ch.
 Repeat (rep) from * to end of the chain.
 Turn.

 - 2nd row: Ch 1.
 1 sc in first sc.
 1 sc in next ch-1 space (sp). *Ch 1.
 Skip next sc.
 1 sc in next ch-1 sp.
 Rep from * to last sc.
 1 sc in last sc.
 Turn.

-You will notice there is a gap spaces on the one edge.
-That is for apply ribbon through the stitches if you prefer it.
+You will notice there is a gap space on the one edge.
+That is to apply ribbon through the stitches if you prefer it.
 Up to you.